isomerpages/moe-meridiansec/_student-information/2025 Sec 1 Registration/2025 Sec 1 Registration.md

 <p>2025 <a href="https://www.meridiansec.moe.edu.sg/sales-and-collections-of-books-and-uniform-2025/" rel="noopener nofollow" target="_blank">Purchase and Collection of Textbooks and Uniforms</a>
 </p>
 <h4><strong>3.
 Full Subject-Based Banding (Full SBB)</strong></h4>
-<p><strong>&nbsp;</strong>Full SBB is MOE’s ongoing efforts to nurture the
+<p>Full SBB is MOE’s ongoing efforts to nurture the joy of learning and develop
-joy of learning and develop multiple pathways to cater to the different strengths and interests of our students.</p>
+multiple pathways to cater to the different strengths and interests of our students.</p>
-<p>&nbsp;Click <a href="https://www.meridiansec.moe.edu.sg/student-information/full-sbb/" rel="noopener noreferrer nofollow" target="_blank">here</a> for
+<p>Click <a href="https://www.meridiansec.moe.edu.sg/student-information/full-sbb/" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 more information on Full SBB and the offering of subject at more demanding level.</p>
 <p>Parents whose child is eligible to take subjects at a more demanding level